MetaSister/Speedrun-Pulse/README.md

 # SpeedrunTracker
+Follow Any Category and See in app when WR breaks

-If you have a problem or want a feature, you can open a topic.
+NOT: If you have a problem or want a feature, you can open a topic.